MoamenShehata/amazon-ecommerce/README.md

  - ### Ef Core inheritance capabilities
         - To represent Stakeholder domain objects(ORDERs service)
-            - and not worry how to obtain the concrete object a runtime
+            - and not worry how to obtain the concrete object at runtime